 - 2.1.
 The site is located on the western side and towards the northern end of the Main Street (R512) in the town centre of Bruff.
-This site extends over an area of 0.065 hectares and it accommodates a mid-row street-fronted two-storey building and a cleared area to the rear upon which a dance hall used to lie.
+This site extends over an area of 0.033 hectares and it accommodates a mid-row street-fronted two-storey building and a cleared area to the rear.
 This building is vacant, and it appears to have last been in use as a single dwelling house. - 2.2.
-The main portion of the building is of rectangular form under a double pitched roof.
-Its front elevation has a door on the left-hand side and two sliding sash windows at ground floor level: A smaller one beside the door and a larger one further along the elevation.
-At first floor level there are three windows with top hung opening lights.
-Each of these windows is the same size and their head and cill levels align horizontally.
-They do not align vertically with the door and windows below.
-The roof is tiled, and a large chimney straddles the ridge in a central position. - 2.3.
-The minor portion of the building is composed of a passageway with a first floor above under a double pitched roof, which is at a lower level than the roof to the main portion of the building and which is clad in corrugated sheets.
-A chimney is sited centrally on the exposed gable end to this roof.
-The entrance to the passageway is a large doorway with pillars on either side and a curved canopy above.
-The pillar on the right-hand side bears a plaque, which commemorates the fact that Sean O'Riada's debut concert was held in the dance hall to the rear in 1952.
-A timber door encloses the doorway and a single window of horizontal rectangular form lies above it at the first-floor level under a parapet.
+The building is of rectangular from under a double pitched roof.
+It adjoins and lines through at eaves and ridge heights with a dwelling house to the north and it adjoins a taller building to the south. - 2.3.
+The front elevation of this building contains a door on the left-hand side and four sash windows: Two at ground floor and two at first floor.
+While the heads and cills of these windows align horizontally, they do not align vertically.
+A chimney straddles the ridge above the party wall between the building and the adjoining dwelling house to the north. - 2.4.
+The rear elevation of this building contains a boarded-up doorway and a ground and two first floor windows, which display a variety of shapes and sizes and informal positions in relation to one another.
+A short brick chimney rises from the eaves line.